 - Divorce with Benefits: Same as Divorce Plus + 2 hours of legal coaching or mediation with an experienced lawyer.

 If none of these options fit your specific needs, you are welcome to request a quote, schedule a free 15-minute planning call and/or check out our a la carte options.
 The point is – you pay as you go – that way you are never paying for something you don’t need.
-Our DIY resources, articles, worksheets, step-by-step guidance, videos, and interactive tools like our Divorce Navigator help you complete and print file-ready (and editable) copies of all of your California divorce paperwork online.
+Our DIY resources, articles, worksheets, step-by-step guidance, videos, and interactive tools like our Divorce Navigator help you complete and print file-ready (and editable) copies of all of your California or Colorado divorce paperwork online.
 You can talk with a member of our legal team on demand to get specific advice about your case at a flat-rate fee, in whatever way that suits you: Zoom, Skype, email, Google Hangouts, text or just the old fashioned telephone.

 RELATED: The Hello Divorce Podcast: Navigating Divorce & Co-parenting During the COVID-19 Pandemic